GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 This workshop will make use of nf-core tools, a set of helper tools for use with Nextflow workflows.
 These tools have been developed to provide a range of additional functionality for **using**, **developing**, and **testing** workflows.

-!!! tip "How to download nf-core tools"
+??? tip "How to download nf-core tools - *Don't have to do this install today as it is already installed to your workshop environment.*"

     nf-core tools is written in Python and is available from the [Python Package Index (PyPI)](https://pypi.org/project/nf-core/):